Special Collections and University Archives Research

 Instruction sessions involving digitization and/or digital collections are also available in the Digital Archiving Lab, room 322 in the Hurley Convergence Center.

-UMW offers a Historic Preservation course taught by the University Archivist for students interested in furthering their knowledge of archival practices.
+UMW offers a Historic Preservation course co-taught by the University Archivist and Digital Resources Librarian for students interested in furthering their knowledge of archival practices.
 HISP303 Archives and Society covers archival history, record arrangement and description, preservation, digital curation, ethics, disaster planning, and new technologies.
 The class is a mix of lecture, discussion, and hands-on activities using the Library’s archival collections.